ankitects/anki-manual/src/deck-options.md

 One caveat with random order mode: if you review many of your new cards and then add more new cards, the newly added material is statistically more likely to appear than the previously remaining cards.
+For example, if you have 100 cards in random order, then review the first 50, newly added cards are still given position 1-100, but as you’ve already reviewed the first 50 the newly added cards are more likely to appear earlier.
 To correct this, you can change the order to ordered mode and back again to force a re-sort.

 When you select random order, Anki will randomize your notes, keeping